 Lomochrome - A Different Way to Take Pictures

 Most of you are likely aware that I like to take photos.
 You might even have read my post last year on the old film camera that I brought back to life.
 I am still using that film camera and it has been a source of fun and adventure over the last year.
-If you are not into the photography aspect of my blog you may want to quit here and don’t worry urbanist topics will return with the next article, though there are a few galleries in the post if you just want to see some unique photos of Victoria.
+If you are not into the photography aspect of my blog you may want to quit here and don’t worry urbanist topics will return with the next article.
+However, there are a few galleries in the post if you just want to see some unique photos of Victoria, perfect for creating customized photo cards, and mastering the art.

 I started taking pictures with film cameras, because well digital cameras were not a thing until about twenty years ago.
 Back then though I didn’t think about what I was doing especially when it came to film.
 I mostly used a camera the way that we all use our cell phones today, to capture the moment and take pictures when I was on vacation.
 I would get a roll of Kodak or Fuji with a 400 ISO and be done with thinking about it.
 All I knew was the 400 ISO was for most situations.
 Over the last year with a better understanding of of film speed and exposure generally, I have been experimenting.
 In fact perhaps one of the most fun things I have done recently is try a film that scares me a little.
 Just in the last week I shot my first box of slide film which is notoriously difficult to expose well and I certainly didn’t ace it but it was fun trying.